Well begun is half done

 Table 1 shows a set of initial velocities at six concentrations of the varied substrate in the absence of and at five fixed concentrations of a modifier whose kinetic properties are not yet revealed.
 All other reactants are present at fixed, constant concentrations.
 These data are shown as filled circles in Fig. 1 with a different color for each modifier concentration.
 The ‘data’ were simulated using the complete steady-state rate equation without making any simplifying assumption and adding a multiplicative random error of 1.2% standard deviation of the calculated rates (details in [1, Chapter 2]).
 The same data will be used in this and in the two following pages.

-Under prevailing equilibrium conditions, the rate equation of the general modifier mechanism (1) already seen in the Methods section (Inhibition and nonessential activation), can be rewritten and rearranged as follows:
+Under prevailing equilibrium conditions, the rate equation of the general modifier mechanism (1) (see in the Methods section (Inhibition and nonessential activation), can be rewritten and rearranged as follows:

 Further rearrangement as (2) reveals the apparent values of kcat and Km, shown in red and blue, respectively: